 Spinal narrowing — also known as spinal stenosis — is a common degenerative spine condition that occurs as part of the natural aging process.
+In fact, spinal stenosis affects more than 200,000 Americans each year.
 But what are the symptoms of spinal narrowing, and how can you treat them?
-Before discussing potential symptoms of this condition, it pays to first learn more about its causes.
+Before discussing potential symptoms and treatment of this condition, it pays to first learn more about its causes.

 Spinal narrowing occurs when the passageways through which spinal nerves exit the spinal canal — known as foramina — become constricted due to the development of degenerative abnormalities.
 Over the years, wear and tear causes your spinal anatomy to degenerate.
-Spinal arthritis, bulging discs, herniated discs and bone spurs can all occur as a result.
+Spinal arthritis, bulging discs, herniated discs and bone spurs can all occur as a result of this narrowing.

-Whether it’s a bulging disc, herniated disc, or bone spur, for example, such a growth can reduce the space that the nerves have to travel through.
-When this constriction progresses to a certain point, a nerve can become “pinched,” and this is when symptoms can arise.
-Spinal narrowing by itself won’t cause any symptoms – only this neural compression will result in the development of symptoms.
+Bulging discs, herniated discs or bone spurs can reduce the space that the nerves have to travel through.
+When this constriction progresses to a certain point, a nerve can become compressed, and this compression can cause symptoms to arise.
+Spinal narrowing won’t cause any symptoms by itself — only a neural compression will result in the development of symptoms.

-Now that you know more about the causes of spinal narrowing and resulting nerve compression, it will enhance your understanding of this condition and its symptoms.
-These symptoms can include:
+Now that you know more about the causes of spinal narrowing and possible resulting nerve compression, you can better understand how and why this condition can cause the following symptoms:

 - Localized pain at the site of the nerve being compressed

-- Pain that radiates, or travels the length of the pinched nerve
+- Pain that radiates or travels the length of the compressed nerve